 Reaping What She Sows

-Reaping What She Sows: How Women Are Fixing Our Broken Food System
+Reaping What She Sows: How Women Are Rebuilding Our Broken Food System

 With in-depth, on-the-ground reporting, Nancy Matsumoto introduces readers to the women changemakers who are building local and regional supply chains, from the maverick farmers, millers, and bakers bringing back local grain economies; the brewers, distillers, and winemakers who are regenerating land and ecosystems; indigenous and diasporic seed savers, and many more changemakers.